Looking for the ultimate guide to climbing Mount Elbrus? Look no further!

 Another important thing to take note of, Moscow has 5 airports.
 The one that you need that will connect directly to your base for climbing Mount Elbrus is called Moscow Domodedovo (DME).

 You will need to order your 2 hours drive transport to get to the mountain park from the airport.
 Our tour company sorted that out, but if you’re doing this solo, you need to be fluent in Russian upon arrival to sort that out… good luck, as English isn’t widely spoken in this part of the world.

 Meet Mount Elbrus: Europe’s Tallest Mountain

-Reaching 5,642 metres elevation, it is by far the tallest mountain peak in Europe, capturing the imaginations and minds of adventure travellers for centuries, but unlike its famous mountainous cousin Mount Kilimanjaro, it’s fallen under the well-trodden, tourist-hiking radar.
+Reaching 5,642 metres in elevation, it is by far the tallest mountain peak in Europe, but unlike the more well-known Mount Kilimanjaro climb of Tanzania, it’s fallen under the well-trodden, tourist-hiking radar.

 Today, the mountain lies within the protected area of Prielbrusye National Park, just under two hours from the city of Nalchik or “Нальчик” as you’ll see it written in Russian.
 Nalchik remains to be the main gateway to climbing Mount Elbrus, and you’ll need to get here to begin your adventure to the summit.

 As far as difficulty goes, climbing Mount Elbrus shouldn’t be underestimated and it’s definitely no walk in the park (as I would quickly find out).
 I’d recommend working on your fitness levels before you attempt the climb because you don’t want it to be holding you back; you’ve got other things to worry about.

 A lack of oxygen in the mountains, bitingly cold weather and the wind chill make this climb difficult before you’ve even started.
 This being said, in the right conditions, and with a good bit of preparation, the reward really outweighs the struggles.